joachimdieterich/laravel-curriculum-adminlte3/readme.md

 }
 ```

-### Set statusfilter for telescope
+### Set statusfilte/users for telescope
 ```
 TELESCOPE_STATUS_FILTER="200,302"
+TELESCOPE_USERS="admin@curriculumonline.de"
 ```
 If no status is set, 200 and 302 events are filtered.
+Both settings are comma-separated

+Don't use whitespaces!

 ### json-fields in MariaDB